veit/python-basics-tutorial/docs/test/doctest.rst

 Doctest
 =======

-The Python module  :doc:`doctest <python3:library/doctest>` checks whether tests specified in a docstring are fulfilled.
+The Python module :doc:`doctest <python3:library/doctest>` checks whether the tests specified in a docstring are fulfilled.

 #.
-In :download:`arithmetic.py` you can add a docstring:
+In :download:`arithmetic.py` you can add the following docstring:

    .. literalinclude:: arithmetic.py
       :language: python
       :lines: 9-18
       :lineno-start: 9

 #.
-Then you can test it with
+Then you can test it with:

    .. tab:: Linux/macOS